mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 This overview provides an introduction to NUI and the DALi animation framework.

-NUI  - Natural User Interface
++ NUI  - Natural User Interface
-DALi - Dynamic Animation Library
++ DALi - Dynamic Animation Library

 NUI is a C# interface to the original DALi graphics library.

 ## Development of NUI

-DALi was originally developed in C++.
-DALi was then subsequently developed in parallel in C#.
+DALi was originally developed in C++, then subsequently developed in parallel in C#.
 A seperate Tizen NUI branch was created from this C# DALi branch.

 ## NUI